 CORPORATE GOVERNANCE CODE Art.
 5, Recommendation 29 the compensation of non-executive Directors is commensurate to their responsibilities, professionalism and the commitment required by the duties assigned to them within the Board of Directors and the Board Committees; Art.
 5 Recommendation 29 unless otherwise approved by the Shareholders' Meeting, non-executive Directors are excluded from participating in variable type incentive plans; Art.
-5 Recommendation 27 points. a, b, c the remuneration structure for the CEO and for the Top Management is an adequate balance between: i) a fixed component and ii) a variable component which is set up to a maximum amount, based on predetermined, measurable objectives, and aimed to link remuneration to performance actually achieved, taking into account the risks connected to the business performed;
+5 Recommendation 27 points. a, b, c the remuneration structure for the CEO and for the Top Management is an adequate balance between: i) a fixed component and ii) a variable component which is set up to a maximum amount, based on predetermined, measurable objectives, and aimed to link remuneration to performance actually achieved, taking into account the risks connected to the business performed; Art.
+5, Recommendation 27 point c the variable part is distributed subject to achievement of the performance objectives.
+Said objectives are predetermined, measurable and in line with the company's strategic objectives, for the purpose of promoting its sustainable success.
+They are indicative of the efficiency and effectiveness of the Company, as well as the capacity of the latter to remunerate capital invested and to generate medium to long-term cash flow for shareholders;

 Art.
+5,

+Recom me ndatio on

+27 point d

-5, the variable part is distributed subject to achievement of the performance Recommendation objectives.
-Said objectives are predetermined, measurable and in line with the 27 point c company's strategic objectives, for the purpose of promoting its sustainable success.
-They are indicative of the efficiency and effectiveness of the Company, as well as the capacity of the latter to remunerate capital invested and to generate medium to long-term cash flow for shareholders; Art.
-5, in the event in which a person has the right to variable remuneration, and the same Recommendation reaches a predetermined percentage of the fixed amount, the payment of a substantial part of said variable remuneration is postponed for a period ranging 27 point d from 12 to 18 months: Art.
-5, contractual agreements allow the Company to ask for restitution, of all or part of Recommendation variable components of the remuneration paid, where these variable components 27 point e have been determined based on data that are later proved to be incorrect.
+in the event in which a person has the right to variable remuneration, and the same reaches a predetermined percentage of the fixed amount, the payment of a substantial part of said variable remuneration is postponed for a period ranging from 12 to 18 months;

+Art.
+5, Recommendation 27 point e

+contractual agreements allow the Company to ask for restitution, of all or part of variable components of the remuneration paid, where these variable components have been determined based on data that are later proved to be incorrect.